Logarithmic potential theory and large deviation: Bernstein-Markov properties in

 \end{definition}

 \begin{remark} Combining Proposition \ref{allbm} and Theorem \ref{blooms} we see that {\it any compact set $K$ in $\R^n$ admits a strong Bernstein-Markov measure; and any Bernstein-Markov measure on $K$ is automatically a strong Bernstein-Markov measure for $K$}.
-For $K\subset \C$, there are well-known sufficient mass-density conditions on a measure $\nu$ on $K$ so that $(K,\nu)$ satisfies a Bernstein-Markov property \cite{StTo}.
+This latter equivalence is not necessarily true in the complex setting.
+For $K\subset \C$, there are well-known sufficient mass-density conditions on a measure $\nu$ on $K$ so that $(K,\nu)$ satisfies a Bernstein-Markov property for $\mathcal P_k(\C)$ \cite{StTo}.
 In particular, Lebesgue measure on an interval or Lebesgue planar measure on a compact set in $\C$ having $C^1$ boundary satisfy the Bernstein-Markov property.
-We remark that if $\C\setminus K$ is regular for the Dirichlet problem, the condition that $(K,\nu)$ satisfies a Bernstein-Markov property is equivalent to the condition that $\nu$ be a regular measure; i.e., $\nu \in {\bf Reg}$ in the terminology of \cite{StTo}.
+We remark that if $\C\setminus K$ is regular for the Dirichlet problem, the condition that $(K,\nu)$ satisfies a Bernstein-Markov property for $\mathcal P_k(\C)$ is equivalent to the condition that $\nu$ be a regular measure; i.e., $\nu \in {\bf Reg}$ in the terminology of \cite{StTo}.
 We refer to this book for more details.

 Furthermore, for every compact set $K$ in $\R^n$ there exist discrete measures which satisfy the (strong) Bernstein-Markov property \cite{PELD}.
 If one considers $K\subset \R^n\subset \C^n$, there are sufficient mass-density conditions on a measure $\nu$ on $K$ so that $(K,\nu)$ satisfies a Bernstein-Markov property for polynomials on $\C^n$ and hence on $\R^n$.
 For more on this, cf., \cite{BLmass} and \cite{PELD}. \end{remark}